dukebw/instant-ngp/BRENDAN_README.md

 - This excellent post explains a bit about building a custom libstdc++: https://stackoverflow.com/a/51946224/8581647

-- This post explains hwo to build GCC from source: https://stackoverflow.com/a/10662297/8581647
+- This post explains how to build GCC from source: https://stackoverflow.com/a/10662297/8581647

 - I had to symlink gcc and g++ to the CUDA installation in order for nvcc to